 Firstly, such advice deviates away from the core concept of being an attractive man rather than just acting like one.
 Secondly, it puts you into a reactive frame where your actions are no longer truly authentic, but instead purposely performed to illicit a specific response.
 Authenticity and honest communication are at the core of what generates lasting attraction.
 Deviating away from these core principles will only ever hurt one’s results in the long run.

 Thus I disagree with Corey when he advocates playing games such as purposely delaying calling someone back, etc. Although, I understand how in the short-term doing this might help hide the neediness of a guy who is just starting out.
-However, a person who is truly self-secure, confidence and successful with women would not consciously play such validation games.
+However, a person who is truly self-secure, confident and successful with women would not consciously play such validation games.
 They would simply call a person when they felt like calling them.

 Corey’s advice is primary meant to protect one against appearing too needy by overly texting and calling a person that they just met.
 And I agree with Corey that all non face-to-face communication should be limited solely for the purpose of organizing in-person interactions, and not as a medium for building a relationship.